 In addition to the many recreational and cultural activities available, North Bay has many other attractions to be visited, including the Chief Commanda II Lake Nipissing cruises, the North Bay Waterfront, the Heritage Railway Company’s Mini-Train, Carousels, and the Capitol Performing Arts Centre.

-Tourism North Bay Association (TNB) is a new organization, comprised of hotel operators, restaurants, events, attractions and other like-minded partners whose mandate is to increase tourism activity in the City of North Bay, by focusing on 4 key pillars: capacity building, marketing, bid funds, and product development.
+Tourism North Bay Association (TNB) is an organization, comprised of hotel operators, restaurants, events, attractions and other like-minded partners whose mandate is to increase tourism activity in the City of North Bay, by focusing on 4 key pillars: capacity building, marketing, bid funds, and product development.

 At the 2018 Ford World Women's Curling Championship kick off media breakfast, Tourism North Bay launched a new web portal experiencenorthbay.ca designed to showcase the city’s stories, assets and resources through photos, videos and publications.